-Your child's class may take educational field trips throughout the year and parents may serve as chaperones.
-Siblings of the student may not accompany their parents on field trips.
 To participate in a field trip, students must have the parent/guardian's written permission on the official permission slip.
 No verbal or phone permissions will be accepted.
 Because Fayette County does not fund field trips, donations are requested.
 No child will be denied participation in the field trip for not making a donation; however, if adequate donations are not received, the trip may be canceled.
 Field trip payments are nonrefundable.
 Appropriate behavior and attire is expected.
 As needed, students may be placed on a behavior contract to earn the privilege of attending the field trip.
-If a parent needs to check out their student from the site of the field trip (not ride the bus home), they must obtain prior approval from the school administration.
+Students may not be signed out of school while on a school sponsored field trip.